 Here’s a sobering thought: In 2014, 53% of consumers decamped elsewhere, not willing to put up with poor service.
 How’s that for stopping you in your tracks?

 Let’s see what we can do ensure that doesn’t happen to us!
 Of course, it isn’t rocket science – if you treat your customers nicely, they will be more than happy to stick with us.
 And, if you do it really well, they’ll tell everyone about it!

 1. If you treat your customers like friends rather than a revenue stream, they’re more likely to be loyal to you and refer their friends to you as well. — Natalie K. Gould

-2. When you take the time to build a sales experience where customers feel recognized, welcomed, and have a hassle-free experience, they will choose to return to your business again and again. — Why Social Media Buzz Is Not Enough to Build Customer Loyalty
+2. When you take the time to build a sales experience where customers feel recognized, welcomed, and have a hassle-free experience, they will choose to return to your business again and again. — Social Media Today

 Nothing frustrates a customer than feeling like they are talking to a wall.
 So, make sure your communication channels are spiffing!

 3. Above all else, customers want to be heard.
 They want companies to provide a way for them to voice their questions and concerns – and then provide answers and drive change accordingly. — Tabitha Dunn, Concur.